Dragonmystic707/exalted-reincarnated/docs/System/Merits.md

 You have a network of contacts in a given location and class of society willing to give you information.

-Once per story, you may *Introduce a Fact* with information gathered by your Contacts without expending a Strife Point.
-The Fact must be centered on information your Contacts could have gathered, in place of a Speciality.
+Every story, you may *Introduce a Fact* with information gathered by your Contacts without expending a Strife Point for every point of Contacts..
+The Fact must be centered on information your Contacts could have gathered.

-&lt;&lt;TODO: Give this more

 ### Cult(1-5)